 One Pan Recipes are a busy person’s key to a happy life, right?

 This recipe for One Pot Broccoli Mac and Cheese was born on a Monday.
 And you know what this gal doesn’t have time for on a Monday?
 Boiling pasta.
 Draining pasta.
 Creating sauce.
 Zero time and even less patience.

 So I threw it all in the pot.
 Macaroni noodles straight into the pot with heavy cream, butter and some water.
 (Why heavy cream?
 I was out of milk and Monday-Me wasn’t about to drive to the store.)

 I would recommend a great thick bottomed pot so the cream doesn’t scald and the pasta doesn’t stick.
 Thick bottom pots cook more evenly and last longer.
-Food 52 offers a wide selection of quality cookware to fit almost any budget.

 Fortunately I had a pack of broccoli in the freezer to stretch this recipe out and make it a little more fun.
 Our family loves cheesy broccoli, so One Pot Broccoli Mac and Cheese was a no brainer at this point.